sairoshanneelam2003-crypto/practo-hub-cms-be/practo-cms-be/API_DOCUMENTATION.md

 2. Verify the token is being sent correctly
 3. Check browser console for CORS errors
 4. Verify the API URL is correct
+5. Ensure test users are seeded in the database

 ---